aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

-# Get started using the lab environment
+# Get Started Using the Lab Environment

 Before you can use the resources in the lab environment, you need to complete a few steps.